agraef/purr-data-intro/Purr-Data-Intro.md

 ### Subpatch and Abstraction Features

-A recent addition are the extended subpatch and abstraction creation and saving facilities, which were contributed by Guillem Bartrina during the Google Summer of Code 2020:
+A recent addition are the extended subpatch and abstraction creation and saving facilities, which were contributed by Guillem Bartrina during the Google Summer of Code (GSoC) 2020:

 - A new "Encapsulate" option in the Edit menu lets you turn a collection of selected objects into a corresponding one-off subpatch in a fully automatic way.
 This finally makes creating one-offs from parts of your patches a very quick and easy operation.